Klalena/data_stories_of_alena.github.io/_posts/2020-10-09-How-to-Store-Spotify-Data-in-3NF.md

 render_er('sqlite:///spotify.db', 'spotify_er.png', mode = 'graph')
 ```

-Finally, we are ready to run SQL query on our normalized database!
+Finally, we are ready to run SQL queries on our normalized SQL database!

-## What are the names of playlists that contain instrumentals?
+## What Are the Names of  Playlists that Contain Instrumentals?

-First, let's see how many unique playlists there are that contain instrumental.
+First, let's see how many unique playlists there are that contain instrumentals, where instrumental means that the song has no vocals and has above 0.5 value in the `instrumentalness` column.

 ```python
 from pandas import DataFrame